w5xd/RC1101/enclosure.md

 RC-1101 Enclosure
 The enclosure is designed with <a href='solidworks.com'>SolidWorks</a>, and the CAD folder is the SolidWorks design.
-If you're not going to redesign the enclosure, you don't need SolidWorks nor what's in the CAD filder.
+If you're not going to redesign the enclosure, you don't need SolidWorks nor what's in the CAD folder.
 The STL folder contains exported shapes for the enclosures,
 <i>almost</i> ready to print on a 3D printer.
 Read the notes below.
 The enclosure has these 5 parts to print: